Tomb of Alexander the Great: Present location

 The 2014 discovery of a large Alexander-era tomb in Amphipolis in the region of Macedonia, Greece, once again led to speculation about Alexander's final resting place.
 Some have speculated that it was built for Alexander but was not used due to Ptolemy I Soter having seized the funeral cortege.
 Based on findings unearthed at the site, the excavation team argued that the tomb was a memorial dedicated to Alexander's friend Hephaestion.

-In 2019, a marble statue purported to be of Alexander found by Greek archaeologist and director of the Hellenic Research Institute of Alexandrian Civilization, Calliope Limneos-Papakosta, in the Shallalat Gardens, which occupy the ancient royal quarter in Alexandria.
+In 2019, a marble statue purported to be of Alexander was found by Greek archaeologist and director of the Hellenic Research Institute of Alexandrian Civilization, Calliope Limneos-Papakosta, in the Shallalat Gardens, which occupy the ancient royal quarter in Alexandria.
 In 2021, Egyptian officials claimed they had found Alexander the Great's tomb in Siwa Oasis, an urban area near the Libyan border with Egypt.
-In 2023, Limneos-Papakosta uncovered a statuette.

 In 2024, Egyptologist Christian de Vartavan published his Locating the Tomb and Body of Alexander the Great, in which he suggests that the body of Alexander may have been placed in the Eastern desert of Egypt to protect it from destruction.